sammybayar/IDEA_120/SCHEDULE.md

 ### Week 1
 #### January 9, 2024: Course Introduction

-This first week you should review the [course syllabus](SYLLABUS.md) and access your first lecture, reading, and assignments.
+This first week you should review the [course syllabus](SYLLABUS.md) and access your first lecture guide, reading, and assignments.
 I (Tiffany) will hold open office hours on Thursday, January 11, via Zoom.
-Zoom invite details are on Blackboard.
+Zoom invite details will be on Blackboard.

 DUE **Thursday, January 14**:
 * Review [course syllabus](SYLLABUS.md)